chr8993/AFrameExample/README.md

 	</body>
 </html>
 ```
 The end result should look like the image below.
 The cube should be spinning immediately after adding the `animation-mixer` attribute to your `a-entity` object.
 The animated will be looped by default.
+You can see the live result here [https://chr8993.github.io/AFrameExample](https://chr8993.github.io/AFrameExample/).
 ![CubeAnimated](https://res.cloudinary.com/cinemate/image/upload/v1520875072/animated_cube_xx52zz.gif)
 # Importing Unity Scenes
 Importing `obj` files with textures already included allows you to basically create whatever environment you want.
 For this example, I've created a Unity script that allows you to export obj files from a Unity scene.
 Of course, this step is optional since all that will be exported is obj and texture files which can also be found online or created by yourself.
 But if you have exposure to Unity already which a lot of game developers already do, then this could be very useful for exporting your already built scenes from Unity.
 The source code and instructions for this script are available on [github](https://github.com/chr8993/AFrameExporter) and I recommend you check it out to see how the internals work.
 In this example, we will export a simple low poly scene from unity and import it into our A-Frame project.